berkeley-cs61as/markdown-courseware/textbook/chapter12 3 - Recursion, Iteration, Efficiency/section04 Tree Recursion.md

   - This may seem counter-intuitive, but there's exactly one way to make change for $0--use no coins.
 - If the amount is less than 0, we should count that as 0 ways to make change.
   - You can't make change for negative amounts!
-- If we run out of cois to use, we should count that as 0 ways to make change.
+- If we run out of coins to use, we should count that as 0 ways to make change.
   - This will become more intuitive once we consider the recursive case.

 For the recursive case, we again have to make two recursive calls.
 These two recursive calls break our problem into two worlds: